digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

 Note: these parts (election offer and election candidate) are not considered a core part of the Daml Finance library.
 There can be different processes to create the Election, so this is rather application specific.
-Still, in order to showcase one way how this can be done, this workflow is included here for convenience.
+Still, in order to showcase one way how this could be done, this workflow is included here for convenience.

+The :ref:`Election <module-daml-finance-interface-lifecycle-election-24570>`
+has a flag *electorIsOwner*, which indicates whether the election is on behalf of the owner of the holding.
+This is typically the case for options, where the option holder has the right, but not the obligation, to exercise the option.
+On the other hand, for callable bonds it is not the holding owner (the bond holder) who gets to decide whether the bond is redeemed early.
+Instead, it is the counterparty.
+In this case, *electorIsOwner* would be false.

 A lifecycle rule is required to specify how to process the Election: